lucytimbrell/hello-world/README.md

 # hello-world
- This is a practise for learning how to use GitHub
+ This is a practise for learning how to use GitHub.
+These are some changes to the readme file.